Date of Birth

 Evan Pritchard & Mike McPhee

-Start in Racquetball: Shortly before my 6th birthday, I watched my dad play in a memorial doubles tournament, which was held for a good friend of his who passed away.
+Start in Racquetball: Shortly before my 6th birthday, I watched my dad play in a memorial doubles tournament.
 It was my first time seeing racquetball, & I was absolutely fascinated.
-A few weeks later, I was registered in a junior program & have been hooked ever since!
+A few weeks later, I was registered in a junior program and have been hooked ever since!

-Training habits: I engage in off-court training 5-6 times per week in my home gym, working to improve & maintain my strength, speed, endurance, flexibility, & overall fitness.
-I’ve also been trying to incorporate meditation & visualization into my regular routine.
+Training habits: I engage in off-court training 5-6 times per week in my home gym, working to improve and maintain my strength, speed, endurance, flexibility, and overall fitness.
+I’ve been trying to incorporate meditation & visualization into my regular routine.
 I get to the courts 3-4 times per week, whether it’s to drill by myself, or play practice games with others.

-Best Racquetball moment: When I started being able to compete with adults, my dad asked me to be his doubles partner in the same memorial tournament (it ran for many years) where I first saw racquetball being played.
+Best Racquetball moment: When I started being able to compete with adults, my dad asked me to be his doubles partner in a tournament.
 We entered the Men’s C Division, & he played with his left hand because at the time he was an Open player & wanted to make it fair.
 We didn’t win, but it was a really special time for me!

 What is something people might not know about you or find surprising?
 I really enjoy stand up comedy.
 I plan to write a routine & take part in an open-mic night one day.

-When you are not playing racquetball, you are probably? the mountains with my girlfriend & our french bulldog!
-I play as much softball as I can in the summer, & take part in some recreational indoor sports (floor hockey, flag football, etc.) during the winter.
+When you are not playing racquetball, you are probably?
+Enjoying the mountains with my girlfriend and our French bulldog!
+I play softball in the summer, and take part in recreational indoor sports during the winter.
 I also put an exorbitant amount of time into fantasy football & hockey leagues.

 What advise to you have for athletes who want to play at your level?
 Be resilient.
 It takes an extraordinary amount of time, effort, & dedication to work towards your goals.
-Even if you do everything right, you still might fall short.
-It’s important to analyze, reflect, & adapt on an ongoing basis.
-A story I heard years ago that stuck with me: Colonel Sanders, founder of KFC, was turned down 1009 times when trying to find a partner to help sell his now famous chicken & start his company.
+It’s important to analyze, reflect, and adapt on an ongoing basis.
+A story I heard years ago that stuck with me: Colonel Sanders, founder of KFC, was turned down 1009 times when trying to find a partner.
 It’s a great example of what perseverance & resilience can accomplish.

 Who has been important in your development as an athlete?
 First and foremost, my dad.
-Growing up, I always looked up to him as a player.
-He was my first coach, continues to offer advice, & is the reason that fitness is such a core part of my life.
-I wouldn’t be half the player I am today without him.
+He was my first coach, continues to offer advice, and is the reason that fitness is such a core part of my life.
 Currently I work with Mike McPhee, who has helped me take huge strides in my game with his unique approach.
-I’ve also begun working with Evan Pritchard, which I’m extremely excited about.
+I’ve also begun working with Evan Pritchard.
 To name a few others who have all contributed to my development over the years: Larry Gazelka, Glen Yaretz, Len Slamko, Sue Swaine, Milton Iwaasa, & Kris Odegard.